-A Beautiful Display Of K9 Kindness, As an Abused, Neglected, Starved and Abandoned Hound Bounces Back
+A Beautiful Display Of K9 Kindness, As One Dog Helps A Beautiful Hound Bounce Back From Nearly Dying

 Meet Boone, a 2.5 y/o, M, Intact, full-blooded Bluetick Coonhound that was found on the side of the road, emaciated, very underweight with hips plus all ribs protruding completely, and very dehydrated.
 A vet-check found worms, ear mites, fleas, ticks and weight loss due to starvation and dehydration, he was otherwise OK with no injuries.